ruixingw/tsubasa/README.md

 ```
 AmbTrs * ca ca * 0 180 0 0 0.0 XXXXXX 0.0 0.0 4.0
 ```

+6) You are ready for parameterization.
+Go ahead to Parmhess.

 ## Other options
 For other options, please see the Tsubasa Reference Manual.